 Your credit utilization ratio is a vital part of your credit score.
 It is the total amount of debt on your revolving credit accounts compared to your total available credit, expressed as a percentage.
-Here’s what you should know about credit utilization and how to keep it from hurting your score.
+Here’s what you should know about the various aspects of credit utilization and how to keep it from hurting your score.

 Difference Between Per and Total Credit Utilization

-Your ratio is made up of both per-card and overall credit utilization.
+Your ratio is made up of both per-card and overall or total credit utilization.

 - Per-Card Utilization.
 Refers to how much of each card’s limit you’re using.